funkybooboo/university/notes/week10/operator_overloading.md

 # Operator Overloading
-Operator overloading allows your classes to function with operators such `+`, `()`, `[]`, `->`, etc. You will provide a method that takes the required arguments and returns the required value to make the operator work.
-These methods are named by putting the operator itself after the word "operator".
+Operator overloading allows your classes to function with operators such `+`, `()`, `[]`, `->`, etc. You will provide a method that takes the necessary arguments and returns the necessary value to make the operator work.
+These methods are named by putting the operator itself after the word "operator", `operator<SYMBOL>()`.
 If you had a class called `Addable`, you would implement addition with something like this `Addable operator+(const Addable& other)`.
 Inside that method, what it means to add two instances of this class is for you to determine and return the correct result.

 The operator parameters and return types are not necessarily special and pre-defined.
 Class notes include an example of a `Company` class which allows adding new `Employee` objects by use of the `+=` operator.
 Thus, the signature is `Company& operator+=(const Employee& employee)`(simplified from original example for clarity).
 One could also add a method `Company& operator+=(const Company& otherCompany)`, which would allow you to merge two companies.
-This also means that using a const reference parameters is not required, it is just a good idea for addition.
+This also means that using a const reference parameters is not required, it is just a good idea in the case of addition and many others.

-Another example is `MyClass& operator*()` like we used for shared pointers to dereference the internal pointer.
-Meanwhile `MyClass operator*(const MyClass& other)` would be used for multiplication.
+Extending this, you can even override the same symbol in different ways.
+For example, `MyClass& operator*()` was used in the shared pointers assignment to dereference the internal pointer.
+Meanwhile `MyClass operator*(const MyClass& other)` could be used for multiplication.

 # Combinations of operators
 It's important to note that each operator must be overloaded individually, for example implementing `<` and `=` will not